Are you a health professional?

-Evidence of successful dietary-change interventions:
+Evidence regarding dietary-change interventions:

 - Behavior changes among people with cancer with an online diet intervention, and the mode of delivery did not influence the amount of dietary behavior change in a meta-analysisa statistical analysis that combines the results of two or more research studies; the results of smaller research studies addressing the same or similar questions can be analyzed as though they are one bigger, more powerful study of RCTsrandomized controlled trial, a study design in which people are randomly assigned to either an experimental group or a control group to compare the outcomes from different treatments; an RCT is considered a strong design for determining a therapy’s effects3Furness K, Sarkies MN, Huggins CE, Croagh D, Haines TP.
 Impact of the method of delivering electronic health behavior change interventions in survivors of cancer on engagement, health behaviors, and health outcomes: systematic review and meta-analysis.
 Journal of Medical Internet Research.
 2020 Jun 23;22(6):e16112.